easegress-io/easegress/doc/reference/ingresscontroller.md

   type: NodePort
 ```

-The exported port `admin-port` opens admin access for `egctl` CLI on port 31255.
 The port `web` is to receive external HTTP requests from port 30080 and forward them to the HTTP server in Easegress.

-You can verify that the Easegress admin port is open with `egctl --server {NODE_IP}:31255 health`.
-If the port is successfully open to Easegress instance, the output should be empty.

 ### Create backend service & Kubernetes ingress